jpdeleon/mirai/README.md

 ## Issues
 * using local time or UT yield identical results
+* only transits on first half night is reported; should check LocalTimeConstraint
 * need to be cross-checked with output of NExSci and/or TTF web tools

 ## Notes on the algorithm